chaw/r7rs-libs/INSTALL.md

 In most cases, installation is straightforward:

-Download as a zip file and unpack, or clone the repository, using the 'Clone or Download' button above: the directory containing the files is SCHEME_LIBS.

-Call your implementation with SCHEME_LIBS in its library path.  e.g.
+Download as a zip file and unpack, or clone the repository, using the 'Clone or Download' button above.
+If the directory containing the files is SCHEME_LIBS, you must call your implementation with SCHEME_LIBS in its library path.  e.g.

     > chibi-scheme -I SCHEME_LIBS -I SCHEME_LIBS/srfis/chibi program.sps
     > larceny -path SCHEME_LIBS -r7rs -program program.sps
     > sagittarius -L SCHEME_LIBS -L SCHEME_LIBS/srfis/sagittarius program.sps

-Note that Larceny has all required SRFIs to support the libraries.
-For Chibi and Sagittarius, you also need to reference the implementation specific SRFIs, in the directory srfis/IMPLEMENTATION.
+Note that Larceny has all required SRFIs to support the complete collection.
+For Chibi and Sagittarius, you also need to reference the implementation-specific SRFIs, in the directory SCHEME_LIBS/srfis/IMPLEMENTATION.

 The -examples and -tests directories are not needed if you are only using the libraries in your programs.